Canadian Social Survey (CSS)

 Detailed information for all quarters of the 2020/2021 year

-The Canadian Social Survey (CSS) is Statistics Canada's newest data collection project.
+The Canadian Social Survey (CSS) is Statistics Canada's recent data collection project.
 The goal is to understand social issues more rapidly by conducting surveys on different topics every three months.

 Data release - September 24, 2021 (First in a series of releases for this reference period)

-The Canadian Social Survey (CSS) will collect information on a variety of social topics such as health, well-being, impacts of COVID-19, activities, time-use, and emergency preparedness.
+The Canadian Social Survey (CSS) will collect information on a variety of social topics such as health, well-being, impacts of COVID-19, activities, time-use, emergency preparedness, quality of life and energy use.
 The CSS will provide data at the national level (excluding the territories).

 This information may be used by all levels of government and various organizations, to inform the delivery of services and supports for Canadians during and after the pandemic, and to guide policy development on a range of social and economic issues.